 24: If a State Party has two or more territorial units

 in which different systems of law apply in relation

 to the matters dealt with in this Convention, it may,

 at the time of signature, ratification or accession,

 declare that this Convention shall extend to all its

 territorial units or only to one or more of them.

 which shall expressly indicate the territorial unit

-The instrument of denunciation shall be deposited with
+of denunciation shall be deposited with the General

-States.
-After one year from the date of deposit
+After one year from the date of deposit of the instrument